anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ##requestAnimationFrame

+**requestAnimationFrame is an API that will schedule your JS to run at the right point of every frame.**

-request animation frame should be your go-to-tools for creating animations. nobody likes to be interrupted in the middle of a task and the browser is no different.
+**request animation frame should be your go-to-tools for creating animations**.

+nobody likes to be interrupted in the middle of a task and the browser is no different.
 Remember how little time the browser has to render the frame at 60 frames a second, that is 16ms a frame.
 Realistically though there's some overhead to running a frame and the browser house housekeeping to do. so we should aim for about 10 ms instead.

 The JS part of your frame should typically be kept around 3 to 4 ms at most, because there's going to be other work like style calculations, layer management and compositing will come afterwards.